Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

 \section{Results}

 In this section, we summarize the main results of our analysis.
 We start with comparing average generation and total costs, before discussing price levels and MWPs.
-We report aggregate statistics for all weeks under consideration and further pick the days of February 18, March 10, and November 23 for an in-depth analysis of representative days with low, medium, and high prices, respectively.
+We report aggregate statistics for all weeks under consideration. \ref{app:repr-days} includes an analysis of representative days with low, medium, and high prices, respectively.